ChrissyCalliope/documentation-scratchpad/docs/concepts/autoplay.md

 ## Additional Items and Comments

-* There should also be a "Turn On Auto-Play" topic.
+* There should also be a "Turn On Autoplay" topic.
 * Depending on the scope of configuration available, there may also be one or more configuration options.
 (For example, you may not want to see a 10 second countdown.)
 * If there is a troubleshooting section, it could include:
   * "My Video Does Not Start Automatically"
   * "I want to Stop Videos Starting Automatically"
-  * "How does Auto-Play Select the next Video to play?"
+* I would also add a link to a topic "How does Autoplay Select the next Video to play?"
 * I would also recommend a "How to" pop-up telling users to switch this on / off if they would like to use it.